person in a gray hoodie on a laptop

 Don’t Overshare on Social Networking Sites

 If you post too much information about yourself, an identity thief can find information about your life, use it to answer ‘challenge’ questions on your accounts, and get access to your money and personal information.
 Consider limiting access to your networking page to a small group of people.
-Never post your full name, Social Security number, address, phone number, or account numbers in publicly accessible sites.
+Never post your full name, social security number, address, phone number, or account numbers in publicly accessible sites.

-Games and other apps on Facebook and other social media websites, always ask if they can ‘access your information’ before they let you play.
+Games and other apps on Facebook and other social media websites always ask if they can ‘access your information’ before they let you play.
 If you want to play those games, set up an alternate profile with bogus information and play from there.

 Securing Your Social Security Number

-Keep a close hold on your Social Security number and ask questions before deciding to share it.
+Protect your Social Security number and ask questions before deciding to share it.
 Ask if you can use a different kind of identification.
 If someone asks you to share your SSN or your child’s, ask

 - why they need it

 - how they will protect it

 - what happens if you don’t share the number

 The decision to share is yours.
 A business may not provide you with a service or benefit if you don’t provide your number.
 Sometimes you will have to share your number.
 Your employer and financial institutions need your SSN for wage and tax reporting purposes.
 A business may ask for your SSN so they can check your credit when you apply for a loan, rent an apartment, or sign up for utility service.